moby/moby/docs/sources/contributing/devenvironment.md

 If the build is successful, congratulations!
 You have produced a clean build of docker, neatly encapsulated in a standard build environment.

-Step 5: Build the Docker Binary[¶](#step-5-build-the-docker-binary "Permalink to this headline")
+Step 5: Build the Docker Binary
 ------------------------------------------------------------------------------------------------

 To create the Docker binary, run this command: